Larry Nassar's boss allegedly kept nude student pics on his computer

 "Strampel abused the authority of his public office, through threats and manipulation, to solicit, receive, and possess pornographic images of women who appear to be MSU students."

+"Also, I was told in the past that everybody knew about his behavior and nothing was done," she said.

+Strampel's attorney, John Dakmak, told reporters that he denies the allegations.
+"We look forward to our day in court," he said.

-The willful neglect charges, both misdemeanors, relate to his supervision of Nassar, the gymnastics doctor accused of molesting more than 200 patients — including Olympic champions — under the guise of medical treatment.
+The willful neglect charges, both misdemeanors, relate to Strampel's supervision of Nassar, the gymnastics doctor accused of molesting more than 200 patients — including Olympic champions — under the guise of medical treatment.

 Strampel allegedly allowed Nassar, who worked in the MSU clinic, to see patients while he was under investigation in 2014 and then failed to enforce treatment protocols after Nassar was cleared by a flawed investigation and allowed to practice again.

-Authorities also noted that they found a video of Nassar performing his so-called treatment on Strampel's work computer, which they seized Feb.
+Authorities also noted that they found a video of Nassar performing his so-called treatment on a young female patient on Strampel's work computer, which they seized Feb.
 2 after getting a credible tip about the dean.

-But the new revelations in the court documents focus on Strampel's own behavior while he was dean of MSU's College of Osteopathic Medicine, some of which occurred even after Nassar was arrested and the university was rocked by scandal.
+But the new revelations in the court documents focus on Strampel's own behavior while he was dean, some of which occurred even after Nassar was arrested and the university was rocked by scandal.

 A police affidavit filed with the criminal complaint says that as recently as last June, during a meeting with a medical student over a test score, Strampel said a woman her age could "put out" for an old man and then also initiated a conversation about sending nude photos.

 Police who seized his computer in February found 50 photos of "bare vaginas, nude and semi-nude women, sex toys and pornography," they said.
-There were also pornographic videos.
+There were also pornographic videos and evidence that someone had tried to delete some of the material.

 "Many of the photos are of what appear to be nude selfies of female MSU students, as evidenced by the MSU clothing and piercings featured in multiple photos," the affidavit says.